MythicDrops/MythicDrops/docs/config/tiers-directory.md

----
-id: tier_yml
-title: Tier YAML File
----

-## Configuration
+# tiers Directory

 MythicDrops has a lot of configuration options.
 Below is the contents of a tier YAML with inline explanations of what each configuration option does.

 Display color and identifier color combinations must be unique.